-Regional Sugarcane and Rice Research Station, Rudrur (India) has conducted an experiment on identification of suitable plant geometry for different ages of single-node seedlings in eksali sugarcane from 2029-2021 which is situated at an altitude of 286.3 m above mean sea level (amsl) at 180 49’41” N latitude and 78056’45” E longitude.
+Regional Sugarcane and Rice Research Station, Rudrur (India) has conducted an experiment on identification of suitable plant geometry for different ages of single-node seedlings in eksali sugarcane from 2020-2021 which is situated at an altitude of 286.3 m above mean sea level (amsl) at 180 49’41” N latitude and 78056’45” E longitude.
 The experimental site is in Northern Telangana agro climatic zone of Telangana state, India and experiences semiarid climate.
-According to Trolls classification, the experimental site experiences semi arid tropics (SAT).
-The long-term (2029-2021) temperature and precipitation data of the site, collected from weather station (RS&RRS, Rudrur, station).
+According to Trolls classification, the experimental site experiences semi-arid tropics (SAT).
+The long-term (2020-2021) temperature and precipitation data of the site, collected from weather station (RS&RRS, Rudrur, station).
 The climate is subtropical-monsoonic with an average rainfall of 1059 mm, 70-80 per cent of which occurs during June to September.
 The summer months are very hot with maximum temperature ranging from 40.2 to 45.3 0C in April and May whereas, December and January are the coldest months (lowest January temperature as low as 13-15 0C).
-The mean relative humidity ranged from 50.9 to 83.1 5 while average relative humidity was 72.5 %.Random soil sampling was done in the experiment field from 0-30 cm depth before initiation of the experiment.
+The mean relative humidity ranged from 50.9 to 83.1 5 while average relative humidity was 72.5 %.
+Random soil sampling was done in the experiment field from 0-30 cm depth before initiation of the experiment.
 The soil samples were shade dried and passed through 2 mm sieve to make a composite sample which was later analyzed for physico-chemical and chemical properties.
 For analysis of nitrogen (N), phosphorous (P) and potash (K) soil sampling was done after the harvest of the crop.
 Texturally, the soil in the study site was heavy black soil in the 0–30 cm soil layer.
-The bulk density of the soil were determined by drying the samples in oven at 105 °C for 24 h and recorded 1.02.
+The bulk density of the soil was determined by drying the samples in oven at 105 °C for 24 h and recorded 1.02.
 The pH of soil is 8.44 and organic carbon 0.52% with EC of 0.179 d Sm-1.
 The soil was medium (273.2 kg N ha-1), high (52.07 kg P2O5 kg ha-1) and high (310.8 kg K2O ha-1) in available nitrogen, phosphorus and potassium, respectively.
 The experiment was laid out ion Split plot Design with four main plot treatments viz., M1:90 X30 cm, M2:120 X30 cm, M3:150 X30 cm, M4:180 X30 cm and three different ages of single node seedlings viz., T1- Transplanting single node seedlings 30 days old, T2 -Transplanting single node seedlings 45 days old and T3- Transplanting single node seedlings 60 days old.
 Each plot (8 x 8 m) was separated by 1m of transition zone while replication was demarcated by a buffer zone of 1.5 m in between.
 Recommended dose of fertilizers (RDF) were applied at the rate of 250:100:120 kg ha-1 to the main crop.
 Except at basal application (broadcasted), top dressing was done by spot application of fertilizers at 5 cm below soil.
 The crop variety selected was ‘Co 86032’ which is having high profuse tillering nature.
 Tiller count was taken at 90 and 120 DAP.
 Cane length, single cane weight and cane yield was recorded at the time of harvest.
 The data were analyzed statistically by applying the technique of analysis of variance for split plot design and significance was tested by F-test.
 Critical difference for treatment means tested for their significance was calculated at 5% level of probability.

 3. results and discussion